open-contracting/infrastructure/docs/guidance/publishing-from-portal.md

 # Publishing data from an infrastructure transparency portal

-The project-level data specification can be used to publish standardised open data on infrastructure projects where information is already collected and disclosed through infrastructure transparency portals, whether CoST Multi-Stakeholder Groups, government agencies or civil society organizations.
+The Project-Level Data Specification can be used to publish standardised open data on infrastructure projects where information is already collected and disclosed through infrastructure transparency portals, whether CoST Multi-Stakeholder Groups, government agencies or civil society organizations.

 Publishing standardised open data reduces barriers to use of data and supports the development of reusable tools and methodologies for working with data on infrastructure projects.